The garage gym we featured in March took up an entire 2-car garage. All the normal garage tools were moved out into Benjamin’s second garage.

 But olympic lifting was also calling to him, and the only way to get back into it was with a home gym!

 The bulk of the equipment he got from Rep Fitness.

-Rep has always had favorable reviews online and are good with answering questions.
-He considered Rogue, but Rogue tends to have the highest prices for most things, and he didn’t feel it was worth it, considering Rep’s equipment seems to be nearly as high quality as Rogue.
+Rep has always had favorable reviews online and is good with answering questions.
+Kyle considered Rogue, but Rogue tends to have the highest prices for most things, and he didn’t feel it was worth it, considering Rep’s equipment seems to be nearly as high quality as Rogue.
 Rep isn’t a “budget” option that cuts corners like some others.

 Rep’s prices for larger orders are particularly competitive vs some others who offer free shipping on all sized orders.
 On small orders Rep isn’t as competitive.
 Once you get one or more pallets worth of stuff, you’re taking advantage of the fact that you’re paying actual shipping costs instead of a padded amount added to all products for “free” shipping on single-product orders.
 Rep points that out on their site prominently.
 The reality is they also want to encourage you to place these big orders with them.

 This pallet from Rep Fitness has the weight plates, benches, part of the power rack, and some accessories.
 Rep included lift gate service (the elevator on the back of the truck) as a courtesy, which is always a good idea for a pallet this heavy.
 Without that, you would have to unload each box individually from the back of the truck and carry them to your garage.
 Easy for a few boxes, not so easy for 2000 lbs worth of boxes.

 This stuff came separately, two tubes with barbells from Fringe Sport, on top of the CAP Mega Hex Bar from Amazon.
 The hex bar was packaged well enough to protect it, given that some of the packaging had torn off and the cardboard wrapping was still on enough to keep it safe.